mjalali/CLIP-DISSECTION/README.md

 corrected_i2t_embedding = SCE.corrected_embedding_i2t(prompts_to_correct, image_dataset_to_correct, prompts, image_dataset)
 ```
 This repository provides correction for I2T, T2I and T2T tasks with CLIP embeddings.
 We note that SCE framework can be extended to non-CLIP family of embeddings to perform embedding correction under T2T and I2I tasks, i.e. when there is no mixture of data domains.
 We also note that SCE framework requires preliminary data to construct optimal correction matrix $\Gamma^*$.
-It is automatically saved, so you only need to compute it once and then could be reused.
+It is automatically saved, so you only need to compute it once and then it could be reused.

 ## Datasets used
 We provide access to datasets as follows: